 New Reading Log Procedure

 I started to do old fashion Silent Sustained Reading (SSR).
 I selected Friday at the beginning of class to be reading log day.
-Students would read their library book silently for 20 minutes then respond to reading with their reading log.
+S

 This time, student responses would be focused by using reading response cards.
 I also had all my students paste the card in their classroom notebook for reference, and then I chose one question from the card as a point of reading focus for the students.